Korevaar-Schoen-Sobolev spaces and critical exponents in metric measure spaces

 \begin{defn} Let $p \ge 1$, $\alpha \ge 0$.
 We will say that $\mathcal{P}(p,\alpha)$ holds if $KS^{\alpha,p}(X)$ contains non-constant functions and there exists a constant $C \ge 1$ such that for every $f \in KS^{\alpha,p}(X)$,

 \end{defn}

 \begin{remark} We point out that the weaker property

-does not suffice to develop a rich theory, since the super additivity of the $\liminf$ is used in crucial parts of the arguments, for instance to obtain the Sobolev embeddings of Section \ref{Section sobo}. \end{remark}
+does not suffice to develop a rich theory, since the super-additivity of the $\liminf$ is used in crucial parts of the arguments, for instance to obtain the Sobolev embeddings of Section \ref{Section sobo}. \end{remark}

 \begin{lem} Let $p \ge 1$, $\alpha \ge 0$.
 If $\mathcal{P}(p,\alpha)$ holds then $\alpha=\alpha_p$. \end{lem}

 \begin{proof} If $\beta >\alpha$, and $f \in \mathcal{B}^{\beta,p}(X)$, we have $\liminf_{r \to 0} E_{p,\alpha} (f,r)=0$ and thus $\sup_{r > 0} E_{p,\alpha} (f,r)=0$ which yields that $f$ is constant. \end{proof}